 Appropriately Uses Anti-Anxiety Medication

-In Glen The, 22.35% of Patients use Anti-Anxiety Medication
+In The Glen, 22.46% of Patients use Anti-Anxiety Medication

 This statistic indicates the percentage of long-term residents who are prescribed antianxiety medication.
 These medications are prescribed to patients suffering from depression and anxiety.

 This is a measure of the percentage of long-term patients exhibiting depressive symptoms.

 This tells you the percentage of patients who have received the flu and pneumonia vaccines.
 High vaccination rates should be standard at this point.

 In The Glen, 14.88% Percentage of Patients